Adamskoullos/vuetify-cheatsheet/calendar.md

 </v-row>
 ```

-Lastly for the overview this calendar component comes with a decent amount of properties and functions to go through:
+Lastly for the overview this calendar component comes with a decent amount of properties and functions via the `v-calendar` api.
+Below is the script for the example above:

 ```js
 data: () => ({